Soil VS Hydroponics: Which is Best?

 Hydro can also be less forgiving if you make a mistake with your nutrient calculations and add too much or too little.
 Fluctuating PH and EC can cause a direct negative result if you are not careful.
 Consistency is key.
 (See our article: 8 Keys to Successful Hydroponics)

 Whatever you decide we can help you either way with our Organic Nutrients & Organic pesticides that compliment both soil & hydro grows.
 It clings to the soil and is readily available by the roots to be absorbed over a long period of time.
-Our synthetic flora series that contains all the macro and micro nutrients your plants need for healthy growth.
+We also have a wide range of mineral based nutrients to choose from.